ShellShoccar-jpn/kotoriotoko/README.en.md

 |   |-- calclock .............
 Converting Command Between YYYYMMDDhhmmss and UNIX-time
 |   `-- self .................
 Extract text fields
 |                              * "self 1 3 5" is equivalent "awk '{print $1,$3,$5}'"
-|                              * This command makes shell script more readable
+|                              * This command makes shell scripts more readable
 |
 |-- UTL/ .....................
 Directoy for Orher Libbary shell script commands of our own making
 |   |